voxpupuli/voxpupuli.github.io/contributing/index.md

 Contributions are very welcome!
 We have hundreds of modules to care about, so any help is appreciated.
 If you want to contribute, you can start by looking at the [list of issues](https://github.com/issues?q=is%3Aopen+is%3Aissue+user%3Avoxpupuli+archived%3Afalse+sort%3Acreated-desc) and see if there is something you can help with.

-We have a [mailinglist](https://groups.io/g/voxpupuli/), a [IRC channel](ircs://irc.libera.chat:6697) and a [slack channel](https://puppetcommunity.slack.com/messages/voxpupuli/) where you can ask questions and get in touch with us.
+We have a [mailinglist](https://groups.io/g/voxpupuli/), an [IRC channel](ircs://irc.libera.chat:6697/voxpupuli) and a [slack channel](https://puppetcommunity.slack.com/messages/voxpupuli/) where you can ask questions and get in touch with us.
 If you have any questions, don't hesitate to ask.
 We are happy to help you.

 ## Monthly sync